yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/create-deployments/create-universe-multi-zone-kubernetes.md

   If you specify conflicting overrides, YugabyteDB Anywhere would use the following order of precedence: universe availability zone-level overrides, universe-level overrides, provider overrides.

-- If you want to enable [GKE service account based IAM](../../back-up-restore-universes/configure-backup-storage/#gke-service-account-based-iam-gcp-iam) for backup and restore at the universe level, add the following overrides:
+- If you want to enable [GKE service account-based IAM](../../back-up-restore-universes/configure-backup-storage/#gke-service-account-based-iam-gcp-iam) for backup and restore at the universe level, add the following overrides:

     ```yaml
     tserver: